oscilloc/pysmashgg/README.md

 ## **Tournament Usage**

-#### **NOTE: I would reccomend to use `event_` functions for the four functions that overlap, it makes it so you have one less query for each time you run the function, check CHANGELOG.md v0.8**
+#### **NOTE: I would recommend to use `event_` functions for the four functions that overlap, it makes it so you have one less query for each time you run the function, check CHANGELOG.md v0.8**

 ```python
 import SmashGGPy